DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Header-tab.md

 ## Add an Image to the Header

-You can add an image to personalize or brand the header section of the document.
+You can add an image, such as a brand logo, to personalize the header section of the document.
 Supported image formats are `.png` and `.jpg`.

 1. Click the **Image Icon** below the Selected Parameters Table to upload an image.
 2. Once uploaded, the image will be displayed in the preview area.